michaelcummings12/openai-api-spec-monitor/README.md

 ## Community

 Join our [Discord Server](https://discord.gg/CcbtSc25) to stay updated!
-The bot sends notifications to the [#openai-ai-spec-monitor](https://discord.com/channels/1463555674431684630/1463557477122703424) channel.
+The bot sends notifications to the [#openai-api-spec-monitor](https://discord.com/channels/1463555674431684630/1463557477122703424) channel.

 ## How It Works

 1. Downloads the latest [OpenAI spec](https://app.stainless.com/api/spec/documented/openai/openapi.documented.yml).
 2. Compares the downloaded spec with the spec cached in the repository.
 3. If changes are detected, a summary is generated with AI based on the diff.
-4. A new PR is created using the generated summary.
+4. A PR is created, using the generated summary, and automatically merged.
-5. The PR is automatically merged.

 ## Features